Sarah Green (Miss. Green)

 Senior Early Years Practitioner

-In more recent years my home-life has taken pole position, with the decision to start my own family.
-I am now the proud mummy to my little boy and girl.
-However, I am returning from maternity leave and resuming my 3 day week position at Stepping Stones in August 2019.
+In more recent years, my home-life has taken pole position, with the decision to start my own family.
+I am now the proud mummy to my little boy and little girl.
+However, Stepping Stones has always had a special place in my heart and I eagerly returned, to a 3-day-week position, after being on maternity leave with my babies.

 Lynette Lamb (Mrs. Lamb)